leefong123/Cluster-monitoring/README.md

 14b. kubectl get po -n default

-### To run the application on your machine
+### To run the application on your local host
  python3 myFlask.py
 Follow the instructions to install modules as per required

-### To access the UI for Prometheus, Grafana, AlertManager, ArgoCD and MyFlask Application , you need to port forward from your local machine to Kubernetes services
+### To access the UI for Prometheus, Grafana, AlertManager, ArgoCD and MyFlask Application , you need to port forward from your local host to Kubernetes services
 E.g. kubectl port-forward service/argocd-server -n argocd  10000:80 &

 ### Create the Application in ArgoCD using the following details.
 It will pull Kubernetes manifests from a GitHub repo and deploy them to Minikube.
 For detalied instruction on deploying Application, please refer to the ArgoCD documentation